|Material Type||Loan Period||Courtesy Reminder||1st Overdue Notice||Bill/ Privileges May be Blocked||Additional Fee?|

 |Journals||2 days||Day before item is due||5 days after item is due||14 days after item is due||No|

 |Reserve Items||3 hours||After 3 hours||Day after item is due||5 days after item is due||$1/day|

 A current NewYork-Presbyterian/Weill Cornell Medicine or affiliated ID card is required to check out materials.

 The Laptop Circulation Policy can be found here.

 All materials may be renewed as often as necessary unless they are requested by another patron.
-The first three renewals may be made by telephone or online provided that the item is not yet overdue.
+The first three renewals may be made by contacting the Circulation Staff at the Library SMARTDesk or through self-service renewal online provided that the item is not yet overdue.
 After the third renewal, materials must be checked out again in person at the Library SMARTDesk.
-To renew by phone, call us at (646) 962-2570.
 For instructions on renewing online, use the link here and click on "Q: How do I renew my library materials without going to the Library?"

 Reserve materials must be used while in the Library.
 Class reserves are shelved behind the Library SMARTDesk and must be returned to the desk within three hours.
 Open shelf reserves are shelved in the Library Commons.
 We request that open shelf reserves be returned to the Library SMARTDesk when you are done with them as a courtesy to other users who may need them.
 Both open shelf reserve and class reserve materials may be checked out for overnight use three hours before closing time.
 Items borrowed overnight must be returned within three hours of the Library's opening the following day.
 (See Library hours).
 Computer software and related materials do not leave the Library.